We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The benefits of glucomannan relate to its specific type of soluble, fermentable dietary fiber.

-A review in the International Journal of Biological Macromolecules notes that glucomannan fiber may help:
+A 2019 review notes that glucomannan fiber may help:

 - reduce levels of glucose